-Response: We do not think that it is surprising that citrate synthase activity is reduced but the oxphos proteins are unchanged by MCP230 exposure.
+We do not think that it is surprising that citrate synthase activity is reduced but the oxphos proteins are unchanged by MCP230 exposure.
 Enzyme activity can be modulated by many factors other than their level of protein expression.
-Indeed, it is know that mitochondrial enzymes are susceptible to post-translational changes that limit their activity, particularly during periods of cell stress.
-We acknowledge that reporting citrate synthase activity as our only functional measure of mitochondrial energy metabolism is an obvious limitation (more functional experiments is something that we have carefully considered and decided against); however, we do not think that our paper suffers for not including such work.
-In our revised manuscript we cite the study by Siegel et al (2011, PLoS ONE 6(11):e26963), who show that mild oxidative stress reduces skeletal muscle mitochondrial coupling (and thus ATP production) in vivo, yet ex vivo functional experiments show no deficits in the capacity of the respiratory chain enzymes and normal levels of OXPHOS protein expression.
-This is in line with our findings that MCP230 exposure reduces citrate synthase activity but does not reduce mitochondrial protein abundance or the expression levels of the upstream regulators of mitochondrial biogenesis.
+Indeed, it is known that mitochondrial enzymes are susceptible to post-translational changes that limit their activity, particularly during periods of cell stress.
+As described above (reviewer 1, comment 5) we have provided better data showing that OXPHOS protein levels are unchanged in these lysates.
+In our revised discussion we speculate that oxidative stress may alter the function of these proteins.